galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 Maven is _opinionated_, which means that you need to comply with its expectations about how a project and its directories should be organised.
 When you create a Maven project, you should use the generated structure.

 The most visible practical evidence that a project is a Maven project is its pervasive use of `pom.xml` (Project Object Model) files.
 These XML files contain the magic that allows Maven to manage your project dependencies and build orchestration.

+## A bit about Gradle

+<a href="https://docs.gradle.org" target="_blank">Gradle</a> is an Open Source build automation tool, initially created in 2008.
+If you want to use Gradle to build Galasa projects, you must install it.
+If you have already installed Gradle as part of some other software project, no action is needed.

+The Gradle project structure looks somewhat different to the Maven structure because Gradle projects use `build.gradle`, `bnd.bnd` and `settings.gradle` files rather than `pom.xml` files.
+You can view the template structure in the  <a href="https://github.com/galasa-dev/cli/tree/main/pkg/embedded/templates/projectCreate/parent-project" target="_blank">Galasa cli Github repository</a>.

+Gradle `build.gradle` files declare any dependencies that the test code has and specifies the Maven co-ordinates to use when publishing to a Maven repository.
+The `bnd.bnd` files define the OSGi Bundles for the test projects and any Managers in the project and the `settings.gradle` file tells Gradle where to look to find the dependencies and plug-ins that are required to build the project.

 ## Before you start